RikudouSage/GogDownloader/README.md

 ### Docker

 You can use the docker image `rikudousage/gog-downloader`.
+This is especially suitable for NAS servers which often don't have up-to-date packages but support docker.

 It doesn't offer any configuration, but you can mount two volumes, one for configuration (under `/Configs`) and the other for downloads (under `/Downloads`).